agrimbautomas/Lazlo/README.md

  - *macain:coverage*: Generate code coverage report from tests (report task).
  - *macain:test*: Run all tests in spec directory.

+### SSL Certificates

+To update certificates with 'letsencrypt' gem, go to the server and run 'rake letsencrypt_plugin'.

 ### Authentication

 The Macain API uses [Devise Gem - Flexible authentication solution for Rails with Warden][15]